derrickdunville/pillar-checkout-total/README.md

 ```

 ### Javac/Java
 This project includes batch and shell scripts to build, test, and run the program on Windows or Unix.
 These scripts simply make use of `javac` and `java` cli commands to compile and run the program.

 #### Windows
+First you will want to cd to the scripts\windows directory from the project root directory.

 ```
 $ cd scripts\windows